20th

 a bit giddy, like in an Andy Hardy film where Rooney and Garland pull

-climactic diving scene has Wagner encountering a large octopus.
-Posters of the day over-emphasize this as the central theme.
+together a neighborhood show as a fundraiser.
+On Wagner's first diving experience, he encounters a large octopus.
+Posters of the day over-emphasize this as the film's major element.
 It is a very

-believable effect, however, with Wagner surviving with only a couple of
+believable, however, with Wagner surviving with only a couple of

-hickeys.
-Moving in on their stolen boat for another sponge robbery is
+turnabouts.
+Moving in on their stolen boat for another sponge robbery is the conch crew.
+Boone, previously level-headed and showing sympathy for

 board, going at it with Wagner again as they go overboard.
 A lot of

-splashing later the young punk ends up saving Graves from drowning in
+splashing later, the young punk ends up saving Graves from drowning in

 a seaweed entanglement.
 Back on deck, Boone is hesitant to accept